simonjoom/react-native-project/README.md

 > npm install
 >
-> sh script.sh    # update pug package
+> sh script.sh    # update pug package and fix dependencies

 go to the root folder to test this install